 A postgraduate qualification in disaster management prepares you for many different careers within the field, says Professor Kelman.

 'Graduates are now working in academia, business, government and non-profit organisations.
 Some found jobs in London, while others have been placed overseas, in positions ranging from humanitarian relief to development.'

 He notes that successful efforts to tackle disasters tend not to make the news - 'the major earthquake that causes disruption but not deaths, or the storm leading to flooding but not a flood disaster' - and that jobs will always be available to sustain this work.

-At the same time, he says, 'When disasters do unfortunately hit the international headlines, then candidates with the knowledge and background will be in high demand.'
+At the same time, he says, 'When disasters do unfortunately hit the international headlines, candidates with the knowledge and background will be in high demand.'

 On many courses you'll be given the opportunity to gain work experience to help you decide which career path you're most interested in.

-Highlighting the variety of careers options, he explains that these jobs are 'typically in emergency planning, crisis communication, infectious disease management, risk analysis, reinsurance, business continuity, security management, emergency logistics, civil defence or humanitarian management'.
+Highlighting the variety of career options, he explains that these jobs are 'typically in emergency planning, crisis communication, infectious disease management, risk analysis, reinsurance, business continuity, security management, emergency logistics, civil defence or humanitarian management'.